code-423n4/2022-06-illuminate/marketplace/README.md

 Libraries: Safe (internal)

 This file can be ignored.
 It used only to provide the `Principals` enum to the Redeemer contract.

+### Description

+This is a critical contract.
+It will be used by Illuminate to create new lending markets and facilitate swaps of principal tokens for their underlying via YieldSpace pools.

+There are two critical functionalities provided by the marketplace contract.

+First, there is the creation of markets.
+A market is defined as the tuple of maturity (defined by a `uint256` timestamp) and an underlying asset (identified by its contract `address`).
+When creating a market, the `admin` will provide a list of addresses that correspond to each principal's index value in the `Principals` enum.
+When a `lend` or `redeem` method is called later, the contracts will be able to retrieve those addresses via the `markets` mapping held in the MarketPlace contract.

+Second, the MarketPlace contract is used to facilitate swaps between the zcTokens and underlying assets via their respective YieldSpace pools.
+These are defined in the `pools` mapping and can be added by the `admin` after the creation of the pool.
+In addition, `pools` may be paused on a principal basis by the `admin`.

+#### Specific Concerns

+The MarketPlace contract is primarily operated by the `admin`.
+As such, it is very important that only the `admin` be able to edit the `pools` and `markets` attributes.
+If either the `pools` or the `markets` attributes were to change, it would present substantial security risks to the Illuminate protocol.